urbanwildlifeinstitute/UWIN_tutorials/tutorials/week8_Multi.Species_Occupancy/multi.species_occ.md

 1. Any detection effects.
 Our model will only estimate species-specific detection probabilities.
 It wil NOT model the effects of any covariates.
 However, these could easily be added
 2. Model checking assessment.
 We already have a lot going on in this model, so I exclude calculating a Bayesian p-value from here.
 However, this should ALWAYS be done before reporting the results of a model.
 If you want help with calculating this, let me know: austin.m.green@utah.edu
 3. Any guild, trait, or taxonomy-related effects.
 Our hyperparameters are only looking at the community effect.
 However, we could have made two specific parameters looking at the difference between herbivores and carnivores, for example
+4. Any analysis or subsequent use of our derived species richness estimates.
+I'm simply showing that this can be calculated with precision quite easily.
+However, we will not do any second-stage analyses with these values

 Without further ado, here we go!